protolambda/eth2-impl-design/README.md

 #### Serialization

-Although SSZ does not support streaming, you can still write to and write from a stream.
+Although SSZ does not support streaming, you can still write to and read from a stream.
 For dynamic data this means you need to know the size, which means:
 - for encoding: use the array-length for bottom types (most cases).
 Recursive length lookups may be necessary however, but are not too expensive.
 - for decoding: read the first offset to determine the element count, and then allocate a typed array for it (if the length is valid).